saeddaoud/project-manager/README.md

 #### For Supervisors

 Users with the role supervisor have the same pages as users with the role manager, except that they cannot create new projects, delete or edit existing ones.
+They cannot alse delete tasks within projects.
 They can however edit tasks within projects, and assign and remove employees from tasks.

 ![](https://github.com/saeddaoud/project-manager/blob/main/images/supervisor-profile.png)
 ![](https://github.com/saeddaoud/project-manager/blob/main/images/supervisor-projects.png)